Lionsgate Films Logo

 Lionsgate Films Logo 2004

 Large block signs returned to the logo; in particular, the abbreviation “LGF,” which took the top position, is made with them.
 In the second line, the word “Lions Gate” is smaller than in the first.
 The third row contains a single inscription, “Films,” made with small glyphs.
-Starting from the middle, a serif font is used, whereas the first line has none.
+Starting from the middle, a serif font is used, whereas the first line uses a sans-serif font.
 The central element is isolated with two thin stripes.

 2005 – today